Non surgical rhinoplasty in Scottsdale, AZ 85260

 Infection at the entry point requiring antibiotics.

-These serious risks are minimized by thorough anatomical assessment, careful placement, and provider experience.
-At Desert Bloom, Dr. Borakowski completed cadaver-based nasal anatomy training and has performed nose threading in Scottsdale since 2019.
-If you notice sudden vision change, severe pain, skin blanching, or skin discoloration after the procedure, contact the clinic immediately.
+Serious complications are uncommon, but risk is reduced by careful patient selection, nasal anatomy assessment, sterile technique, correct placement depth, and a provider who knows how to recognize and manage complications early.
+Dr. Borakowski completed cadaver-based nasal anatomy training and has performed nose threading in Scottsdale since 2019.
+Infection after nasal threading is uncommon but documented (Kim HJ et al., 2020).
+If you notice sudden vision change, severe pain, skin blanching, worsening redness, or discharge, contact the clinic immediately.

 Results — What to Expect

-Results are visible the same day, though the initial appearance includes mild swelling that resolves over the first week.
-The final result stabilizes within three to four weeks as threads settle and the early collagen response begins.
+Results are visible the same day.
+Initial appearance includes mild swelling that resolves over the first week; the final result stabilizes within three to four weeks as threads settle and the early collagen response begins.

 Natural side profile after non-surgical rhinoplasty — subtle refinement

-At Desert Bloom, nasal thread lifting starts at $1,250.
-Final cost depends on the complexity of the anatomy, the number of threads required, and whether additional zones are addressed in the same session.
+At Desert Bloom, the non-surgical nose job starts at $1,250.
+Final cost depends on anatomy complexity, the number of threads, and whether additional zones are addressed in the same session.
+We offer a complimentary assessment before any procedure.

 See our complete treatment price list